About the Reserve Collection

-NEW: Ares is a new platform available for your Course Readings in Sakai.
-This new service allows easy access to readings, and library staff ensure both copyright compliance and accessibility.
+Ares is a new platform available for your Course Readings in Sakai.
+This service allows easy access to readings, and library staff ensure both copyright compliance and accessibility.
 In addition, any scanning performed for items in Ares are completely free of charge.
 Instructors can choose to send their syllabus for library staff to enter items, or add items to Course Readings on their own.

 Instructions for adding Ares to your Sakai site: https://kumu.brocku.ca/sakai/Course_Readings

 More information about Copyright, Fair Dealing, and your Course Readings: https://mix.office.com/watch/gtgrt1lem3lu

 Alternatively, if you choose not to use Ares, library staff can provide you with the correctly constructed persistent links to add to Sakai.
 Please note: If you do not use the link provided by the Library, students will not be able to access the item remotely.